digilogistika/efti-gate-fork/deploy/prod/README.md

 ## Overview

-For production deployment, two servers are used to host the gates.
+For production deployment (exposed to the public), two servers are used to host the gates.
 Both servers run a Harmony access point paired with the related gate service.
+To run tests between the gates 1 additional server is used to host platform. the platform server also has harmony setup for communication.

 In the `server-x` folder, there are two subfolders that are used to start these services.

-Currently, both servers use the reference implementation, and the following imaginary countries are assigned:
+Currently, servers use the reference implementation, and the following imaginary countries are assigned:

 | Server   | Country                  |
 |----------|--------------------------|